liayin/blog/_posts/2020-1-27-LaTeX-tables.md

 The end result is displayed as below:
 ![Table](/images/table.jpg "Table")

-If I want to add notes, I would use three part tables.
-In the header, I would add ```\usepackage{threeparttable}```.
-In the body of the text, I would use
+If we want to add notes, we could use three part tables.
+In the header, we could add ```\usepackage{threeparttable}```.
+In the body of the text, we could use
 ```
 \begin{table}[H]
 \label{tab:gun}